viridia/quill_v1/README.md

 instead of modifying that style attribute directly, it injects an animation component that contains a timer and an easing function.
 A separate ECS system updates the timer clock and adjusts the style attribute.

+Easing functions are just functions, so you can define whatever kind of easing you want.

 ### Class names